-Note: this piece discusses my experiences as a cis gay man.
-I’m making a huge assumption that some of those experiences might also apply to lesbians and bisexual people.
-I am certainly not in a position to speak for or about trans people, so any references to LGB people are deliberately limited.
+Note: this piece discusses my experiences.
+I’m making a huge assumption that some of those experiences might also apply to other people.
+Any references to LGB people (as opposed to LGBT+)are deliberately limited.

 An ask.fm correspondent asks: